rorywalsh/CsoundUnity/docs/controlling_csound_from_unity.md

 <a name="csound-s-channel-system"></a>
 ### Csound's channel system ###

  Csound allows data to be sent and received over its channel system.
 To access data in Csound, one should use the **chnget** opcode.
-In the following code example, we access data being sent from Unity to Csoud on a channel named *speed*.
+In the following code example, we access data being sent from Unity to Csound on a channel named *speed*.
 The variable kSpeed will constantly update according to the value stored on the channel named *speed*.
 <!--
 <img src="http://rorywalsh.github.io/CsoundUnity/images/chnget.png" alt="chnget"/>
 -->